National Science Foundation

 Vision, Goals.
-NSF's Strategic Plan for 2014-2018: Investing in Science, Engineering, and Education for the Nation's Future states the Foundation's vision: "NSF envisions a nation that capitalizes on new concepts in science and engineering and provides global leadership in advancing research and education."
-NSF's three interrelated strategic goals are: Transform the Frontiers of Science and Engineering, Stimulate Innovation and Address Societal Needs Through Research and Education, and Excel as a Federal Science Agency.
+NSF's Strategic Plan for 2014-2018: Investing in Science, Engineering, and Education for the Nation's Future states the Foundation's vision: "A Nation that creates and exploits new concepts in science and engineering and provides global leadership in research and education."
+The plan presents three strategic goals: Transform the Frontiers of Science and Engineering, Stimulate Innovation and Address Societal Needs Through Research and Education, and Excel as a Federal Science Agency.

 Research and Education Priorities.
 NSF supports basic research and education in all scientific and engineering disciplines.
 We are the funding source for approximately 24 percent of all federally supported basic research conducted by America's colleges and universities.
 NSF invests in transformational research to catalyze breakthroughs in national priorities including robotics, clean energy, nanotechnology and cybersecurity.
 We also support these National Science and Technology Council (NSTC) activities: National Nanotechnology Initiative; Networking and Information Technology R&D; and U.S. Global Change Research Program, and NSF-wide investment areas such as: Cyberinfrastructure Framework for 21st Century Science, Engineering and Education; Science, Engineering and Education for Sustainability; Secure and Trustworthy Cyberspace; and Cyber-Enabled Materials, Manufacturing and Smart Systems.
 NSF is also committed to developing a highly capable and diverse science and engineering workforce that is prepared to drive discovery and innovation and provide global leadership in the years ahead.
 Broadening participation by underrepresented groups in science and engineering is a longstanding NSF commitment.

 Results.
 Through the merit review process, we fund the best ideas and best people in science and engineering.
 NSF-supported advances include: Doppler radar, the Internet, Web browsers, bar codes, magnetic resonance imaging, ink jet printers, computer-aided design systems, artificial retinas, tissue engineering and other technology-based innovations that spur economic activity and improve the quality of life of all Americans.

-- In FY2012, an estimated 319,000 people (researchers, postdoctoral fellows, trainees, teachers and students) were supported directly by NSF;
+- In FY 2013, an estimated 299,000 people (researchers, postdoctoral fellows, trainees, teachers and students) were supported directly by NSF;

-- To date, more than 200 Nobel Prize winners, including one of the 2014 Nobel laureates in chemistry and the Nobel laureate in economics, received NSF support at some point in their careers.
+- To date, 212 Nobel Prize winners, including one of the 2014 Nobel laureates in chemistry and the Nobel laureate in economics, received NSF support at some point in their careers.